LaunchCodeEducation/web-fundamentals/assignments/blogz/README.md

 In this assignment, we'll refactor and expand our codebase to make this a multi-user blog site.
 We'll add authentication, so that users have to log in to create posts.
 Additionally, users will have their own blogs page, and visitors will be able to view blogs by author, or they can view all blog posts on the site by all authors.
 And we'll still maintain the ability to view an individual blog entry by itself.

-Throughout the assignment, refer to the [demo app][blogz-demo] which models the functionality your app will have by the end of the assignment.
-Feel free to create an account, make a post or two, and poke around.
-Note that some of the urls won't match the ones that you have exactly, since we will be using query parameters which were not used in the demo app.

 This assignment is the culmination of everything you've learned so far in Unit 2.
 Therefore, it is quite large and may seem like a lot of work.
 Just remember to take it one step at a time, and work on one task at a time.
 Some of these tasks we'll work through together, and some will be left to you to implement.
 Also, the video lessons for [Get It Done!](../../videos/get-it-done/) will be invaluable as you work through this assignment.
 If you forget how to do something or encounter a bug, reviewing those lessons will help you figure it out!

 Here are the steps we'll take as we build our impressive blog app: